Understanding the Iterative Waterfall Model in Software Development

 Phases of the Iterative Waterfall Model

-The Iterative Waterfall Model is similar in its phase approach to the original Waterfall Model.
-Its definition, however, is that it contains feedback loops that allow revisiting of prior phases when there is a need to do so.
-Let's see each phase individually:
+The Iterative Waterfall Model follows similar phases to the original Waterfall Model but includes feedback loops that allow revisiting prior phases when necessary.
+Each phase is described below:

 1. Requirement Analysis

-The first phase in the Iterative Waterfall Model involves gathering and analysing the requirements.
-In this phase, the project team consults with key stakeholders to define the software project's functional and non-functional requirements.
-Therefore, all these requirements are well-documented and used throughout the entire project.
+The first phase involves gathering and analysing requirements.
+The project team consults with key stakeholders to define the software project's functional and non-functional requirements.
+All requirements are well-documented and used throughout the entire project.

-This model offers the unique ability to revisit this phase.
-Suppose gaps and ambiguities within the requirements are later identified.
-In that case, the team may return to this discussion phase and correct some parts to meet stakeholder expectations.
+Iterative Aspect: This model offers the unique ability to revisit this phase.
+If gaps and ambiguities within the requirements are later identified, the team may return to this discussion phase and correct some parts to meet stakeholder expectations.

 2. System Design

-In this phase, requirements are translated into a detailed system design.
-One outlines the data flow, database structures, user interfaces, and system architecture.
+Requirements are translated into a detailed system design.
+This outlines the data flow, database structures, user interfaces, and system architecture.
 The system design acts as a blueprint for development processes.

 3. Implementation

-If problems arise, for instance, during coding a specific feature, the team should correct them from the design stage.
+Iterative Aspect: If problems arise during coding a specific feature, the team should correct them from the design stage.
 This ensures the software is done efficiently and effectively.

 4. Testing

-The Iterative Waterfall Model has a critical testing phase.
+The testing phase is critical in the Iterative Waterfall Model.
 The software is extensively tested against bugs, errors, and usability glitches.
 Testing is completed by ensuring that the software meets the requirements set in the initial phases.

-This model helps trace the issue to its root cause.
-In other words, if a bug is discovered at the testing phase and has a root cause that started at the design phase, the team can return to the design phase and fix the problem.
-Because of this feedback loop, the overall quality of the software improves.
+Iterative Aspect: If a bug is discovered at the testing phase and has a root cause that started at the design phase, the team can return to the design phase and fix the problem.
+This feedback loop improves the overall quality of the software.

 5. Deployment